NVIDIA/spark-rapids/integration_tests/README.md

 The `FloatGen` and `DoubleGen` data generators in `integration_tests/src/main/python/data_gen.py` can be configured to generate the special float/double values mentioned above.

+Note that floating point values generated on the GPU might not match those from the CPU exactly.
+Any differences will likely manifest in the least significant digits of the mantissa.
+The `@approximate_float` test annotation may be used to mark tests to use "approximate" comparisons for floating point values.

 ### 8. Special values in timestamp columns
 Ensure date/timestamp columns include dates before the [epoch](https://en.wikipedia.org/wiki/Epoch_(computing)).